Read This Before Scheduling Your Inspection

 MINIMUM STANDARD CODES

-- International Swimming Pool and Spa Code 2018 Edition
+- International Swimming Pool and Spa Code, 2018 Edition, with Georgia Amendments (2020)

 The Act requires local governments that elect to enforce these codes within their jurisdictions to adopt administrative procedures and penalties in order to locally enforce any of these mandatory codes.
 Also, any applicable appendices of these codes must be adopted locally in order to be enforceable within a specific local jurisdiction.